 Teaching RIO over the course of two programs allows you sufficient time to understand the concepts with time to practice in between meetings.
 Keeping it to two weeks allows you to find time in your busy schedule to learn these skills.
 If you find that you want more time to build the skills in the model, you may complete RIO again.

 Why do I have to do homework?

-The focus of this workshop is on building skills; in order to successfully build skills, regular practice is essential.
-The more you practice, the more you may find you get out of this workshop.
+The focus of this program is on building skills; in order to successfully build skills, regular practice is essential.
+The more you practice, the more you may find you get out of of RIO.
 Participants are encouraged to share their experiences in doing at-home practices.